 If you look at aerospace and defense from a broad perspective, the raw numbers show that the industry has never been as profitable.
 In fact, profitability data based on earnings before interest and taxes (EBIT) show that “average profitability of the top 100 companies in the industry reached a record 10.2 percent EBIT margin, up by almost 1 percent over 2013.”
 The caveat is that a sizable proportion of this profitability is coming from the commercial sector, not defense.
-If you follow politics in the U.S., you’ve probably read of how budget sequestration will affect defense spending for many years to come.
-Revenue decline for the defense sector “accelerated in 2014 to a 1.6 percent drop, driven by budget cuts,” according to a report by AlixPartners.
+If you follow politics in the U.S., you probably have read of how budget sequestration will affect defense spending for many years to come.
+Revenue decline for the defense sector “accelerated in 2014 to a 1.6 percent drop, driven by budget cuts,” according to a fresh report by AlixPartners.

 The previous two issues represent the most critical challenges for aerospace and defense.
 Drilling down a step, you have to wonder how the industry will alleviate these competitive pressures.
 One way is to implement emerging technologies in creative ways.
 For example, you may not know about the potential of additive manufacturing for aerospace and defense.
 Flexibility of product design is arguably the biggest benefit of 3-D printing technologies, which may prove to be a huge opportunity for defense manufacturers struggling to raise revenue.

-The Power of the Supplier
+The power of the supplier

 Surely, your supplier management processes are business-critical assets.
 Another top trend in aerospace and defense revolves around bolstering this mutually beneficial relationship with suppliers.
-A phenomenal article by Strategy makes the point that “even seemingly small changes can lead to significantly improved outcomes.”
+A phenomenal article by Strategy& makes the point that “even seemingly small changes can lead to significantly improved outcomes.”
 Furthermore, the article draws attention to the fact that “when defense contractors reassess and improve their interface with customers and suppliers, focus on eliminating inefficiencies and begin to alter what and how they procure, it’s not unusual to see cost reductions of as much as 30 percent.”

-Addressing the Problem of an Aging Workforce
+Addressing the problem of an aging workforce

 Looking several years down the road, you also have to wonder how aerospace and defense will accommodate an aging workforce.
 If you work in aerospace and defense, you already know how challenging it is to recruit young, talented personnel with the right qualifications.
 You may not know that 18 percent of the workforce in aerospace and defense will be retirement eligible in the next two years.
 Surely, if you delve deeply into these five issues, more concerns will reveal themselves.
 The question moving forward is: What can your company do about it?